amosjerbi/tracer/README.md

 # Centerline PNG → SVG Webapp

 A minimal webapp that turns PNGs into **centerline (skeleton) SVGs** using a Python backend.
+Load images faster by typing in console - generateCenterlinePreview()

 ## Demo